jblanken75/OSStepChartAgent/README.md

     4. Enter the following values:
         1. Name: ConnectAPI
         2. URL Suffix: ConnectAPI
-        3. Consumer Key: Paste from Step 9b above
+        3. Consumer Key: Paste from Step ib above
-        4. Consumer Secret:  Paste from Step 9b above
+        4. Consumer Secret:  Paste from Step ib above
         5. Default Scopes: refresh_token full
         6. Click Save
         7. At the bottom of the screen find the Callback URL value and copy this value